Blog Entry

 RB = (4.2 - 0.7) / 0.0075 = 466.66 Ohm

-Using twice the calculated value you will get 933.32 Ohm, or you could use the 1K Ohm standard resistor.
+By using twice the calculated value you will get 933.32 Ohm, or you could use the 1K Ohm standard resistor.

-In typical rapid switching transistor application actually we don’t drive the transistor into fully saturate (i.e. VCE = 0.2 Volt), because when the transistor is fully saturate, it tend to have longer switching time (i.e. from ON to OFF to ON again).
+In typical rapid switching transistor application actually we don’t drive the transistor into its full saturate state (i.e. VCE = 0.2 Volt), because when the transistor is fully saturate, it tend to have a longer switching time (i.e. from ON to OFF to ON again).
 The VCE = 0.4 volt as shown on the real test circuit above is already adequate for most switching application, while we could still take advantage of the low transistor base current (i.e. IB = 0.88 mA).
 You could see this test circuit on the video at the end of this article.

 B. Driving the Relay